Own-Data-Privateer/hoardy-web/tool/README.md

 # What is `hoardy-web`?

-`hoardy-web` is a tool for displaying, programmatically manipulating, organizing, importing, and exporting Web Request+Response (WRR) files produced by [`Hoardy-Web` WebExtension](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/) (also [there](https://oxij.org/software/hoardy-web/tree/master/)).
+`hoardy-web` is a tool to display, search, manipulate (programmatically extract values from and rename/move/symlink/hardlink files based on their metadata), import, and export Web Request+Response (WRR) files produced by [`Hoardy-Web` WebExtension](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/) (also [there](https://oxij.org/software/hoardy-web/tree/master/)).

 # Quickstart